Sable/jasmin/README.md

   2. Add C:\JASMIN\BIN to your path by editing your AUTOEXEC.BAT.

-Then you run Jasmin using the vjasmin command (as show below).
+Then you run Jasmin using the jasmin command (as show below).

 -- Notes